Skip to Content

 Response Format

-{ "status": "up", "timestamp": "2026-04-07T10:00:00Z", "uptime": "72h30m15s", "checks": { "database": { "status": "up", "latency": "2ms" }, "redis": { "status": "up", "latency": "1ms" }, "payment-api": { "status": "up", "latency": "150ms" } } }
+{ "status": "up", "uptime": "72h30m15s", "checks": [ { "name": "database", "status": "up", "duration": "2.1ms" }, { "name": "cache", "status": "up", "duration": "1.3ms" } ] }

-When a dependency is down:
+When a dependency is down, the endpoint returns HTTP 503:

-{ "status": "degraded", "timestamp": "2026-04-07T10:00:00Z", "uptime": "72h30m15s", "checks": { "database": { "status": "up", "latency": "2ms" }, "redis": { "status": "down", "message": "connection refused", "latency": "5000ms" } } }
+{ "status": "down", "uptime": "72h30m15s", "checks": [ { "name": "database", "status": "up", "duration": "2.1ms" }, { "name": "cache", "status": "down", "error": "connection refused", "duration": "5000ms" } ] }

 • Config — Database and cache configuration for checks